yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/secure-universes/enable-encryption-at-rest.md

 6. Go to the **Security Object** page for the Equinix SmartKey account that was used to create the KMS configuration.
 A security object should exist with a name matching the universe UUID that was configured to use encryption at rest with the SMARTKEY configuration (defaults to AES 256).

-**Equinix SmartKey**

-Once the universe has started being created, a security object will be created with SmartKey through REST API with the universe UUID as the name of the security object.
-This object will then be exported to Yugaware as the universe key.
-Once received, Yugaware will then send the key to all masters to persist.
-Yugaware does not persist any information about the security object beyond a reference to the object’s kId.
-At this point, data within the universe will be encrypted at rest using data keys encrypted with the aforementioned universe key generated through the chosen KMS configuration.
+    - **Equinix SmartKey:** Once the universe has started being created, a security object will be created with SmartKey through REST API with the universe UUID as the name of the security object.
+This object will then be exported to the Yugabyte Platform as the universe key.
+Once received, the Yugabyte Platform sends the key to all masters to persist.
+Yugabyte Platform does not persist any information about the security object beyond a reference to the object `kId`.
+At this point, data within the universe will be encrypted at rest using data keys encrypted with the aforementioned universe key generated through the selected KMS configuration.

-**AWS KMS**

-Once the universe has been created with encryption at rest enabled, the platform will persist the ciphertext of the universe key (because AWS does not persist any CMK-generated data keys themselves) and will request the plaintext of the universe key from AWS KMS using the KMS configuration whenever it needs to provide the universe key to the master nodes.
+    - **AWS KMS:** Once the universe has been created with encryption at rest enabled, the platform will persist the ciphertext of the universe key (because AWS does not persist any CMK-generated data keys themselves) and will request the plaintext of the universe key from AWS KMS using the KMS configuration whenever it needs to provide the universe key to the master nodes.

 ## Enable encryption at rest on an existing universe